-If you’ve been online at all in the past few months, chances are you’ve come across someone trolling or spamming political posts on social media.
+If you’ve been online in the past few months, you’ve seen someone trolling or spamming political posts on social media.
 It can be frustrating, and it’s hard to know how to deal with them.

-I’m going to share some tips on how to deal with political, social media trolls and spammers, as well as how to protect yourself from them.
+I’m going to share some tips on how to deal with political and social media trolls and spammers, as well as how to protect yourself from them.
 So read on, and stay safe!

-If you have been using social media at all in the last few months, chances are you’ve come across a political social media troll.
+If you have been using social media in the last few months, chances are you’ve come across a political, social media troll.
 For some unknown reason, these seem to take pleasure in causing discord and anger on social media platforms.

 What is Political Social Media Trolling?